henriquebferreira/faceit-predictor-ML/README.md

 <img style="margin:auto; display:flex; width:100%" src="images/faceit_predictor_stages.png">

-The Machine Learning/Data Science step consists of five notebooks.
+The Machine Learning/Data Science consists of the development of two models: **Complete** & **Simplified**.
+The first one takes into account the data from players' previous matches, while the second one doesn't.

 <!-- # Introduction